All Episodes

 And I really do like Trump's economic plan so far.

-You know, and uh the sad thing is because the media is just never wants to focus in in on substance, especially Trump's substance, about the taxes and about how to raise revenue and energy independence and job creation and eliminating health care and all the costs that are associated with it that people will benefit from.
+You know, and the sad thing is because the media just never wants to focus in on substance, especially Trump's substance, about the taxes and about how to raise revenue and energy independence and job creation and eliminating health care and all the costs that are associated with it that people will benefit from.

 Export Selection